Qaazh/ClarifAI/README.md

 ## 🚀 Overview

 **ClarifAI** is a data transformation engine designed to bring order to chaotic, unstructured datasets often found across industrial and enterprise environments.
-Born during a hackathon and built by a team of students, OmniParse processes non-standardized material descriptions—such as those stored in Excel sheets—into clean, structured, and usable product information.
+Born during a hackathon and built by a team of students, ClarifAI processes non-standardized material descriptions—such as those stored in Excel sheets—into clean, structured, and usable product information.

-Although our hackathon challenge focuses on material master data, OmniParse is built to be _general-purpose_: any domain, any format, any company.
+Although our hackathon challenge focuses on material master data, ClarifAI is built to be _general-purpose_: any domain, any format, any company.

 ---